goodstemy/coin-prices-cli/README.md

 # coin-prices-cli

 ### Description
-Basicly this is just cli for usage if you doesn't want to leave your teminal :)
+Basically this is just cli for usage if you doesn't want to leave your teminal :)

 ### How to use
 ```